-Obviously it is the responsibility of the recipient to know that they are receiving obfuscated data on a specific message channel and must not solely rely on message contents the required fields to those recipients where obfuscation is required; the default position will not to obfuscate, i.e. apply a filter.
+Obviously it is the responsibility of the recipient to know that they are receiving obfuscated data on a specific message channel and must not solely rely on message contents.

-4.4 Send Events Messages API
+4.4 Send Messages API

 The send event API (https:/api.{environmment}.energydataintegrationplatform.co.uk/{version}/dip-channel/{IF-xxx}) is used to submit messages to the DIP.
-The full Open API definition can be found here: https://app.swaggerhub.com/organizations/MHHSPROGRAMME
+The full Open API definition can be found here: https://app.swaggerhub.com/organizations/MHHSPROGRAMME 1

-The message sender will need to send messages to channel specific endpoints, i.e. all messages need to be of the same IF. sending Participant can send an array of messages (50,000 has been initially proposed).
+The message sender will need to send messages to channel specific endpoints, i.e. all messages need to be of the same IF.
 The messages within a single transaction (API call) can have mixed MPANs.